• Home Page

 Three Song Comparisons

-1) “J’avais rêvé d’une autre vie”/I Dreamed a Dream by Fantine; 2) “Demain”/One Day More” by Jean Valjean and cast; and, 3) “Ce n’est rien”/A Little Fall of Rain by Éponine and Marius.
+Following the "first stanza" illustration (above), we turn now to full consideration of three other songs and their renditions in Paris (1980) and London (1985): 1) “J’avais rêvé d’une autre vie”/I Dreamed a Dream by Fantine; 2) “Demain”/One Day More” by Jean Valjean and cast; and, 3) “Ce n’est rien”/A Little Fall of Rain by Éponine and Marius.

 Each song is presented with YouTube renditions in 2 versions--first is the 1980 Concept Album version and then a later recording based on the 1985 London adaptation.
 Each

 1980 Paris version is accompanied by both the French lyrics and English translation while the 1985 version shows only the English “adaptation.”
-As a general overview, we can say that the 1980 French lyrics in these songs are significantly more "realistic" and "gritty" than the 1985 English adaptation.
+As a general overview, one can say that the 1980 French lyrics in these songs are significantly more "realistic" and "gritty" than the 1985 English adaptation.
 They are also much closer to the descriptions in Victor Hugo's 1862 novel.

 Song One: